-Spring is one of Sydney’s most photogenic seasons, with the city coming alive in vibrant colour, especially in gorgeous lilac courtesy of the jacaranda trees.
-These eye-catching blooms take over the city for a few weeks only and have become synonymous with springtime in Sydney.
-Contrary to popular belief, jacarandas are not native to Australia.
-Originally from Brazil, they were introduced to the country in the 19th century and have since thrived due to Sydney’s tropical climate and sunny weather.
+Spring is one of Sydney’s most photogenic seasons, with the city coming alive in vibrant colour, especially in gorgeous lilac thanks to the blooming jacaranda trees around town.
+These striking blooms take over the city for just a few weeks only and have become synonymous with springtime in Sydney.
+Despite their widespread association with Australia, jacaranda are not native here.
+Originally from Brazil, they were introduced in the 19th century and have since flourished in Sydney’s tropical climate and sunny weather.
 These are some must-visit places to see Jacaranda in Sydney this season.

 1. McDougall Street, Kirribilli

-You’ve probably already seen this snap-happy spot on your socials.
-If not, get ready to be bombarded with gorgeous photos of McDougall Street — the most famous jacaranda-lined street in Sydney during spring.
-The canopy of vibrant purple blooms creates a wonderfully photogenic sight, making it the go-to destination for photographers and flower lovers alike.
+You’ve probably already seen this snap-happy spot on your social media feed.
+If not, get ready to be bombed with gorgeous photos of McDougall Street — the most famous jacaranda-lined street in Sydney during spring.
+The canopy of vibrant purple blooms creates a wonderfully photogenic sight, making it the go-to destination for photographers, Instagrammers and flower lovers alike.
 The street is usually packed with tourists, influencers and locals so to capture the perfect shot, plan your visit early in the morning.
 It’s also a residential area so visitors are asked to be considerate of people and traffic.
 Read all about it here.

 2. Paddington

-Easily one of the prettiest Eastern Sydney suburbs, Paddington only gets prettier when spring rolls around thanks to all the gorgeous jacaranda trees lined across the trendy area.
+Easily one of the prettiest Eastern Sydney suburbs, Paddington only gets prettier in the warmer months thanks to all the gorgeous jacaranda trees lined across the trendy area.
 The best places to experience the jacaranda spectacle are Oxford Street and Glenmore Road, especially the intersection where the two meet.
 Five Ways and Vaucluse House are also excellent spots to see the rich purple blooms.

 3. Lavender Bay